Options Following a Grad PLUS Denial

 The Graduate PLUS Loan, unlike other federal educational loans taken by students, is credit-based.
 The credit review is not looking at income-to-debt ratios but instead heavily emphasizes the borrower's debt payment history.
 Sometimes, unfortunately, the borrower's financial history does not produce an approval and therefore limits access to the Grad PLUS Loan.

 You can attempt to secure funding through one of the options detailed below, even though you have received a PLUS denial.
 Please alert the Student Financial Aid Office after you receive an approval due to successful credit appeal or approved endorser.
-Without notice, the denied Federal Graduate PLUS Loans will be canceled within one week and removed from the award offer.

 Seek a Credit Appeal